-One possible interpretation of the results from Lantz, Luke, and May's two experiments is that the noise was sharply reduced by narrowing the target pool bandwidth.
+One possible interpretation of the results from Lantz et al.'s two experiments is that the noise was sharply reduced by narrowing the target-pool bandwidth.
 They observed a significant increase of AC with the dynamic targets and a large increase with the static ones.
 Caution is advised in that this analysis is post hoc, and there were a number of potential contributing factors.
-For example, in the first experiment, receivers were not monitored and were at distances ranging from a few 100s to 1000s of km from the targets.
-In addition, feedback was delayed for a few days due to the delivery time of the U.S. postal service.
+For example, in the first experiment, receivers were not monitored and were at distances ranging from a few hundred to thousands of kilometers from the targets.
+In addition, feedback was delayed for a few days owing to the delivery time of the United States postal service.
 In the second experiment, the receivers were monitored, given immediate feedback, and the targets were meters away.

-To our knowledge, studies of AC performance have not yielded any significant effects with regard to target-receiver separation (Dunne, Dobyns, and Intner, 1989; Puthoff and Targ, 1976); therefore, the enhancement we see is not likely because of "local" targets produced better results than do "distant" ones.
+To our knowledge, studies of AC performance have not yielded any significant effects during target-receiver separation (Dunne, Dobyns, & Intner, 1989; Puthoff & Targ, 1976).
+Therefore, the enhancement we see is not likely because "local" targets produce better results than do "distant" ones.

 Perhaps, a more meaningful contribution to the enhancement arises because the receivers were monitored in the second study and not in the first.
-Although we have not studied the effects of monitoring on performance systematically, our laboratory experience suggests that monitoring sessions appears to enhance results, at least with novices.
-This enhancement, however, is sharply reduced in case of experienced receivers such as were in these studies.
+Although we have not systematically studied the effects of monitoring on performance, our laboratory experience suggests that monitoring sessions appears to enhance results, at least with novices.
+This enhancement, however, is sharply reduced in case of experienced receivers such as those used in these studies.

-May (1988) demonstrated that the quality of AC responses did not depend upon feedback considerations, at least in the weak presentation domain.
+May (1993) demonstrated that the quality of AC responses did not depend upon feedback considerations, at least in the weak presentation domain.
 Targ and Targ (1986) also showed that feedback was not a necessary ingredient for successful AC.
-Based on these findings and on our knowledge of our experienced receivers, we believe that little of the observed AC-enhancement was because of the more immediate feedback during the second study.
+On the basis of these findings and our knowledge of our experienced receivers, we believe that little of the observed AC enhancement was due to the more immediate feedback during the second study.